ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 )
 ```

-Thus, by always using named arguments, our code is always future proofed against errors,
+Thus, by always using keyword arguments, our code is always future proofed against errors,

 ---
 <!-- .element: data-auto-animate -->